Darek-Ryszka/Python_Quiz/README.md

 Python Quiz Game

 ## General info
-This project is simple Quiz Game
+This project is a simple Quiz Game

 ## Technologies
 * Pytohon version: 3.8